autumn-mck/weird-fe/readme.md

 ## weird-fe

-A very experimental attempt to write my own frontend for akkoma(/anything else supporting the mastodon api)
+This was a very experimental attempt to write my own frontend for akkoma(/anything else supporting the mastodon API)

-Made mostly to experiment with whatever ideas I found interesting, which is why the frontend is served as a completely static site, and heavily uses web components
+Made mostly to experiment with whatever ideas I found interesting, which is why the frontend is served as a completely static site, and heavily uses web components for rendering the UI

 Supports: